jjzz/wikipair/README.md

 There are 26,323,171 entries from 300+ different languages

 Languages with 100k+ entries in langlinks dump are listed below.
-For any specific language, around 80% of the entries could be matched in main namespace with English Wikpedia, and then built into the final dsl.

 ```text
 1491578 fr  643360 ar   352434 hu          224223 bg      131035 hr